PhantomBot/PhantomBot/DEVSETUP.md

 DONE!
 Happy coding <3

 ##JetBrains IntelliJ
 This section also applies to JetBrains PHPStorm, wich is great for JavaScript, but lacks Java support.
+You can get JetBrains IntelliJ [here](https://www.jetbrains.com/idea/).

 1. Fork the [PhantomBot repository](https://github.com/PhantomBot/PhantomBot).
 2. Open up IntelliJ, so you have the start screen.